Having a reliable heat lamp to maintain the right temperature is one of the most critical issues for keeping new chicks healthy.

 One such as this is ideal.

-Thermometers and temperature grids are good, but the best indicators of whether they're warm enough are your hatchlings themselves.
+Thermometers and temperature grids are good, but the best indicators of whether they're warm enough are your babies themselves.

 How?
 Simple.
 Watch their behaviour, listen to the noises they make.